Beth Mellen: Co-chair

 In addition to his service on the Board of the Francis D. Murnaghan, Jr. Appellate Advocacy Fellowship, Inc., Michael serves on the Board of Governors of the Federal Bar Association, Maryland Chapter, as assistant treasurer to the campaign of Congressman John P. Sarbanes.

-Michael is married to Allison Leotta and is the author of three novels, including Speak of the Devil.
+Michael is married to Allison Leotta, who is the author of five books, including the novel Speak of the Devil.